openshift/enhancements/enhancements/accelerators/out-of-tree-drivers.md

 DriverContainer.
 Approximately 5% of the logic behind SRO was used for deploying the remaining parts aka stack.

-Based on SRO we are going to create a new operator that will solely be used for DriverContainer management providing out of tree drivers on OpenShift.
+Based on the current SROv1alpha1 we're going to build a new version SROv1beta1 that has more functionality focusing on the out-of-tree driver aspect.

-SRO can be seen as the upstream project where we test new features and enable more hardware accelerators where this new operator will be the downstream operator shipped by OpenShift for out-of-tree drivers.

-The new version of SRO will have an API update and hence called SROv2.
+The new version of SRO will have an API update and hence called SROv1beta1 for Tech Preview and will be SROv1 for GA.

 ### Combining both approaches

 For managing the module in a container we are going to use KVC as the framework of choice.
 Targeting RHCOS solves the problem also for RHEL7 and RHEL8.
-The management of those KVC containers aka DriverContainers are managed by SROv2.
+The management of those KVC containers aka DriverContainers are managed by SRO,

 ### Day-2 DriverContainer Management OpenShift

-For any day-2 kernel module management or delivery we propose using SROv2 as the building block on OpenShift.
+For any day-2 kernel module management or delivery we propose using SRO as the building block on OpenShift.

-We will run a single copy of the SROv2 as part of OpenShift that is able to handle multiple kernel module drivers using the following proposed CR below.
+We will run a single copy of the SRO as part of OpenShift that is able to handle multiple kernel module drivers using the following proposed CR below.

 The following section will cover three kernel module instantiations (1) A single